 The cooperation between the three parties involved, namely the target customer, the consulting company and the software development partner, is a very interesting aspect of collaboration.
 Due to the high level of complexity of the project, such cooperation must be based on efficient communication and trust, as well as a high degree of flexibility in communication and planning, without which working in such a model would be impossible.

-The current flow of general technical information and the communication of announcements takes place via email, while Skype is used ad hoc for voice and text communication.
-Dedicated channels have been created with appropriate groups of people (e.g. the whole team, developers, a separate channel for analysts to contact the end user, etc.), thanks to which messages reach the right people, saving time for the remaining team members.
+The current flow of general technical information and the communication of announcements took place via email, while Skype was used ad hoc for voice and text communication.
+Dedicated channels were created with appropriate groups of people (e.g. the whole team, developers, a separate channel for analysts to contact the end user, etc.), thanks to which messages reach the right people, saving time for the remaining team members.

-In addition to general tools, particular team members utilize specialized solutions for specific communication purposes, such as:
+In addition to general tools, particular team members utilized specialized solutions for specific communication purposes, such as:

 - JIRA – to manage tasks and requirements and implement the Scrum process, and to specify requirements;

 - Stash – for storing and versionizing code, as well as technical specifications (e.g. REST query format, etc.);

 - TestLink, Xray – for storing testing procedures;